Vyral/base-template/_posts/2020-09-11-q-should-you-consider-buying-or-selling-in-this-market.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s why both buyers and sellers should be excited about our market.</em></p>
+*Here’s why both buyers and sellers should be excited about our market.*

-When you hear agents say “It’s a great time to buy and sell” you’re probably wondering, which is it really?
+When you hear agents say, “It’s a great time to buy and sell,” you’re probably wondering, which is it really?
 How can the market be good for buyers and sellers at the same time? **Here are some numbers that prove why our unique market conditions truly make this a market where you have advantages as a seller and a buyer.**

 Why is it a good time to sell?
 For starters, prices are as high as they’ve been in a long time.
 In Athens/Clarke County, the average sale price of $263,000 is up $15,000 from where it was in 2019.
 Back in 2014, the average sale price was $173,000. **We’re up $90,000 from that point.**